 After taking a long walk in the city, get to Yuexiu Park (越秀公园), the largest park in the downtown of the city and explore the surrounding with three artificial lakes and seven hills of Yuexiu Mountains.
 With the area of 860,000 square meters, there are many attractions including the famous stone sculpture of Five Goats Rams, Zhenhai Tower (see below), Square Cannon Site, site of the Ming Dynasty City Wall and amusement park.

 The statue is located in the park’s Wuyang Hill.
 According to local myth, it is said that once upon a time there are five fairies riding on five goats.
 They flew to Guangzhou and brought five bunches of corns to the villagers bless them with everlasting fertility.
 They soon vanished into the sky, leaving the five heavenly goats and later turn into stone.
 That is why Guangzhou is also called “Goat City” or “Corn City”.

-Zhenhai Tower (五层楼) is located inside Yuexiu Park and it means ‘Sea Guard Tower’.
+Don’t miss out Zhenhai Tower (五层楼) which is located inside Yuexiu Park, meaning the ‘Sea Guard Tower’.
 This 28 meters high, 31 meters wide and 16 meters depth tower was first built in 1380, at the beginning of Ming dynasty but destroyed and restored five times.
 It changed from a wooden structure into reinforced concrete in 1928.
 The reddish-brown bricks and grey tiles made the building primitive simple and unique.